-My tip to anyone, while we're on the subject, because I did coaching for a couple of years.
+My tip to anyone while we're on the subject is to it because I used I did coaching for a couple of years.
 And this content was very much used in this coaching.
-And I was trying to get chiropractors and other practitioners to just start thinking out of the box, and what they could share of themselves to support people.
-And my tip is to have a little booklet, you know, just like a little booklet on your table, and on your desk when you work.
-And when you have these aha moments with patients, or you see, oh, I've said this three times today, I've done this exercise five times today, or this is a reminder, this is a good one, write it down on your little notepad.
+And I was trying to get chiropractors and, and other practitioners to just start thinking out of the box, and what they could share of themselves to support people.
+And my tip is to have a little booklet, you know, on just like a little booklet on your table, and wear on your desk when you work.
+And when you have these aha moments with patients, or you see, oh, this I've talked said this three times today, I've done this exercise five times today, or this is a reminder, this is a good one, write down on your little, now give on your little notepad.
 And then you can do a little film about it.
-And if you don't like making a film, don't like speaking, now people are doing films with this, you know, the headlines.
+And if you don't like making a film, don't like speaking now people doing films with this, you know, the headlines.
 Or you can just write several infographics.
-So your patients is your content, day in and day out.
-And your aha moments, your wow, yes, this tip and that tip, and you've never, you just take for granted all the wonderful analogies that you use on a daily basis, they're wonderful ways to share and help your patients and in doing so, tell them about who you are and what you believe in.
+So your patience is your content, day in and day out.
+And your aha moments, your Wow, yes, this this tip and that tip, and you've never, you, you just take for granted all the wonderful analogies that you use on a daily basis.
+They're wonderful ways to translate, you know, to share and help your patients and in doing so, tell them about who you are and what you believe in.

 You're absolutely right.
 Can we move on to what you're not allowed to say?
-Or how you deal with what you're not allowed to say on social media then?
+Or what how you deal with what you're not allowed to say on social media then?

-So you mean specifically?
+So you made specifically?

-Well, if you have specific examples, but I think all of us are aware that we have to be careful about what we're allowed to say on social media.
+Well, you said we don't we if you have specific examples, but I think all of us are aware that we have to be careful about what we're allowed to say on social media.
 But you've got some answers to the problem, haven't you?

-I mean, anything I do with paediatrics I'm not allowed to say, so.
+I mean, anything I do with paediatrics I'm not allowed to say so.
 I work with children with special needs.
 I work with children who are very stressed and anxious.
 And I do chiropractic and cranial work with them.
 I can't possibly talk about that.
-They could do a testimonial for me on Google, because they've written it.
+They could, they could do a testimonial for me on Google, because they've written it.
 But I can't then put it on my website.
-I can't talk about that when we treat patients, they sleep better.
-They feel less stressed, that sometimes they can breathe better, you know, all of those sorts of things that are non-mechanical in origin.
+I can't talk about that.
+When we treat patients, they sleep better.
+They feel less stressed that sometimes they can breathe better, you know, all of those sorts of things that are non mechanical in origin.
 And that's what I do day in and day out.
 Because, you know, I sort of become someone I work a lot with stress and feelings and emotions.
 And so we are allowed to say stress and tension.
 I think we're allowed to say tension.
 So there are certain things you just have to share in the room, you know, and then share that by word of mouth.